-With the displayList (convertListToText) example, we characterized procedure definition as a way to eliminate redundant code: you start writing code, find redundancies as you go along, and refactor your code to eliminate them.
+With the displayList (listToText) example, we characterized procedure definition as a way to eliminate redundant code: you start writing code, find redundancies as you go along, and refactor your code to eliminate them.
 Generally, however, a software developer or team will design an app from the beginning with procedures and reusable parts in mind.
 This sort of planning can save you significant time as the project progresses.

-Consider an app to determine the local hospital closest to one's current location, something that would come in very handy in case of an emergency.
+Consider an app to determine the closest local hospital to the user's current location-something that would come in very handy in case of an emergency.
 Here's a high-level design description of the app: